-International stocks are companies that largely do business outside the United States.
-Some of these companies may have stocks that trade on U.S. stock exchanges to take advantage of the country’s robust capital markets, but their revenues and profits are still generated elsewhere.
+Foreign stocks are issued by companies that are based outside the United States.
+Some of these companies may have stocks that trade on U.S. stock exchanges to take advantage of the country’s robust capital markets, but their revenues and profits are still generated mostly elsewhere.

 Most U.S. investors tend to hold companies that are headquartered in their home country, and for good reason.
 The U.S. has well established capital markets and is home to some of the most successful companies in the world.
 However, adding international stocks to your portfolio can help diversify your investments and get a stake in emerging companies around the world.

 While there are many different types of stocks, they all represent stakes in actual businesses.
 No company is inherently a growth or value stock and will likely move between several different categories throughout its life.
 Always be sure to analyze the underlying business before purchasing a stock to get a sense of the company’s competitive position and valuation.

 You can also purchase baskets of different types of stocks by using ETFs and mutual funds that track various indexes.
 Funds may hold value or growth stocks of all the different market caps.
 Funds are a great way to get exposure to a certain area of the stock market without having to do a ton of research on individual companies.